kippdata/silo/_posts/2014-09-16-Setting_Up_PoweSchool_on_SQL_Server.md

 * Text Editors (you will need something like this)
 	* [Sublime Text 2](http://www.sublimetext.com/2)
-	* [LightTable](http://www.lighttable.com/): This is pretty cool text editor that allows for line-by-line evalation of code in scripts.
+	* [LightTable](http://www.lighttable.com/): This is pretty cool text editor that allows for line-by-line evalu	ation of code in scripts.
 It's pretty bleeding-edge so YMMV.

 * Programming languages and Integrated Development Environments
 	* [Python 2.7.8](https://www.python.org/download/releases/2.7.8/)